So, such, too, enough

 Use:

 Too means there is a lot of something.
-It shows a negative opinion
+It shows a negative opinion.

 It’s too hot = It is very hot and I don’t like it.